NickTacke/gbcemu/NOTES.md

 - expanded the instruction-status reference table.
 - documented known-unsupported instructions and their status.
 - added a quick-start section for running the test harness.
+- documented the limits of the current memory model.